smesgr9000/VCS-SD-TV-Mod/Readme.md

 L6 | A (optional)
 C52 | B (optional)

-If you want to reuse coil L8 on the _vcsboard_ please remove this part.
-The other parts are not used.
+If you want to reuse coil L8 on the _vcsboard_ please remove this part gently.
+The other parts are not reused.
 Also be aware sometimes a second coil is also attached to L8 on the underside of the board.
 If you want to reuse those you have to recreate the setup on the _vcsboard_.
 But I would suggestion replace this setup with new coils because it could be rather cramped below the shield.

 L6 for **A** is optional and could be used to bring cables to the _outputboard_.
 Do **NOT** remove this for **B**!
 C52 for **B** is optional but make it easier to install the _vcsboard_ later.